- A lonely grandma sought family to spend Christmas with on Craigslist Saturday 5:45 PM

 Why would you tweet this— Nicole Russell (@nicolerussell91) June 15, 2018

 But he goes on to say West is “an interesting guy” and that he’s “in the middle of that Pusha T and Drake fight.”
 That’s where Rubio stumbles over his words, as he clearly has no idea what he’s talking about.

 Because Marco’s young and hip or something. pic.twitter.com/fRRniBMkyn— Molly Jong Un Fast (@MollyJongFast) June 15, 2018

 “That whole thing is complicated,” Rubio says.
 “Bottom line isn’t I haven’t heard it but I, uh, I know it’s out there.”

 He then suggests—to himself, I guess—that the White House might have a copy of West’s Ye he can get ahold of.
 But luckily for Rubio, the album is out and even available on Spotify.

 So maybe Rubio can bring up more pressing matters to the White House.

 What do you think of having families separated because they are seeking asylum and safety in the US?— For What It's Worth (@rhontwit) June 15, 2018

-Kris Seavers is the Evening Editor for the Daily Dot.
+Kris Seavers is the IRL editor for the Daily Dot.
 Her work has appeared in Central Texas publications, including Austin Monthly and San Antonio Magazine, and on NPR.